 The result is a shoe that bends and flexes in all of the wrong places.

-Just as with our adult customers, our Kintec Fitting Experts perform a full gait analysis of your child’s feet, get to know their activity levels, and review previous foot injuries and pains.
+At Kintec, Fitting Experts perform a full gait analysis of your child’s feet.
+Just as with our adult customers, we get to know their activity levels and review previous foot injuries and pains.

 Our Certified Pedorthists are also experts in biomechanics, with thousands of hours training specifically in human kinetics, lower body biomechanics, and custom foot orthotics.
-There is no one better trained to help!
+Simply put, no one cares more about your feet than we do.

-Wrapping it up: 3 important points to remember when buying kids shoes:
+The most important points to remember when buying new shoes for school: